The Day Ace Frehley Played His Last Kiss Show

 While Frehley might have been willing to sell a part of his past, it was Simmons and Stanley who were, in his eyes, the "dirty rotten whores" in Kiss — and after his second departure, he said he realized "their lust for money outweighed any sense of fairness or logic on their part."
 Still, all's well that ends well, and he's consistently maintained that he's better off out of the band.

 "They wanted to tour constantly and record constantly, over-merchandise the brand, and that made me crazy.
 I’m not a kid anymore," said Frehley.
 "Touring constantly can be very exhausting.
 I don’t want to put myself in that position, so I’m happier with what I’m doing now."

-And although Frehley and Criss have definitely tossed some barbs back and forth with Simmons and Stanley over the years — including the period leading up to the group's induction into the Rock and Roll Hall of Fame — things have mellowed considerably in recent years.
+Frehley and Criss have definitely tossed some barbs back and forth with Simmons and Stanley over the years — including the period leading up to the group's induction into the Rock & Roll Hall of Fame — but things have mellowed considerably in recent years.